mashapriskila/GenGigih_Homework/README.md

 ## Description

-MyMuse App is an application that uses Spotify Developers API to create a playlist from the tracks that are selected when we are searching
+MyMuse App is an application that uses Spotify Developers API to create a playlist from the tracks that are selected when searching

 ## Features
 •	Log in to your Spotify account